CloudNetService/website/blog/date-to-be-set-v3_4-release.md

 ## Updating {#updating}

-You can update the Cloud simply by restarting it, if you have set `auto-update` to `true` in the `launcher.cnl` file.
+For this update, it is recommended to update replacing the `launcher.jar` with the one from the [3.4.0 build](https://cloudnetservice.eu/cloudnet/version/release/3.4.0/CloudNet.zip) from our download server.
-Otherwise, you can replace the `launcher.jar` with the [3.4.0 build](https://cloudnetservice.eu/cloudnet/version/release/3.4.0/CloudNet.zip) from our download server.
+Using `auto-update` would still work (if you have set it to `true` in the `launcher.cnl` file), but the LabyMod Module would not be updated properly.

 **Please be aware that Nodes running on v3.3 are not able to connect to v3.4 nodes!
 Therefore, you need to update all your nodes at the same time.**